nehapatlolla/sql-fundamentals/sql.md

 - Amazon leads $100 billion cloud market
 - Netflix is using AWS

+not cloud providers- google drive, one drive, drop box,

 ## Why we should not buy?

 1. high initial cost